-At September 30, 2022, the warrants had a weighted average remaining life of 1.34 years.
-See Note 16.
+At September 30, 2023, the warrants had a weighted average remaining life of 1.14 years (Note 17(d, h)).

-e) Options
+f) Options

 The Company has a stock option plan whereby it may grant options to employees, directors, officers, consultants and certain other service providers.
 The maximum number of options that may be granted under the plan is 10% of the issued and outstanding common shares.
 Options are exercisable for a maximum of 10 years.
 The exercise price of the options is set in accordance with the policies of the TSX-V. Stock options are subject to vesting requirements as determined by the Company's Board of Directors.